BeatrizSanssi/pwd/src/js/components/paint-app/README.md

 ### Features

-- Drawing with adjustable pen size.
-- Eraser tool with adjustable size.
-- Color picker for selecting drawing colors.
+- **Adjustable Drawing Pen**: Offers a customizable pen tool for varied line thickness, ideal for both detailed drawing and broad strokes.

+- **Adjustable Eraser**: Includes an eraser with adjustable size, perfect for precise corrections or erasing larger areas.

+- **Color Picker**: A built-in color palette allows users to choose from a variety of colors.

-- Colorize tool for filling areas with color.
+- **Colorizing Tool**: The Paint Colorizer enables easy filling of specific canvas areas with the selected color.

-- Restart button to clear the canvas.
+- **Restart Button**: A single-click button to clear the canvas, providing a clean slate for new creations or for trying out different ideas.

+- **Responsive Canvas**: The canvas responds fluidly to user inputs, offering a smooth drawing experience with accurate tracking of mouse or touch interactions.

 ### Usage